Welcome to Cuba!

 Private room options are available upon request, subject to availability, for an extra charge.

-Many U.S. airlines include this required insurance in the cost of their tickets.
+U.S. citizens = Many U.S. airlines include this required insurance in the cost of their tickets.
 Specifically, American Airlines, Delta Air Lines, United Airlines, and Southwest Airlines incorporate the Cuban health insurance fee into their fares.
 For instance, American Airlines adds a 25 USD fee for this coverage, and passengers are advised to keep their boarding passes as proof of insurance while in Cuba.
 Similarly, Delta Air Lines includes a 25 USD surcharge for the mandatory Cuban medical insurance, with the boarding pass as evidence of coverage.
+Travelers should verify with their airline whether this insurance is included and keep their boarding passes as proof of coverage while in Cuba.

 If you give us at least 60 days' notice, you can switch your trip for free, or we'll hold your Experience Credits for future use.